 - Creating new clinical models and community linkages to medical practices.

-CHCS is working closely with the participants to design interventions, often targeting specific high-need communities and families that are more likely to yield quicker and more significant returns than would population-wide approaches.
-At the same time, the Innovation Lab is drawing attention to and supporting efforts that make the case for broader investments in creating optimal conditions for healthy childhood development of all children.
-Lessons that emerge from the participating teams will be shared broadly with stakeholders across the country.
+CHCS worked closely with the participants to design interventions, often targeting specific high-need communities and families that are more likely to yield quicker and more significant returns than would population-wide approaches.
+At the same time, the Innovation Lab supported efforts that make the case for broader investments in creating optimal conditions for healthy childhood development of all children.

 InfographicThe First 1,000 Days: Medicaid’s Critical Role June 2017